fastlane/brewed-jenkins/README.md

 # Brewed Jenkins :beer:

-You installed Jenkins using `homebrew`, and still want it to properly auto start in the context of the main user for easier code signing and Keychain Access?
-Introducing `Brewed Jenkins`.
+When you install Jenkins via `homebrew`, there is no way to auto-start it after the Mac booted and still have access to the standard Keychain.

+You still want Jenkins to run as a standard user process to have permissions to the Keychain and code signing and easier ways to debug problems.

+Introducing `Brewed Jenkins`

+### How does it work?

+You download a Jenkins app, which does nothing else, but launch the `jenkins` process.
+Since it is an app, the Mac will launch it as the standard user.

+### Getting started

 First, install Jenkins using `brew install jenkins`